From Our Las Vegas Office,

 By Kim Boyer

-What is Estate Recovery?
-In 1993, the federal government passed a little debated law that required state Medicaid programs to recover from the estates of deceased Medicaid beneficiaries.
+Under federal law, state Medicaid programs must recover from the estates of deceased Medicaid beneficiaries.
 This recoupment is referred to as “Medicaid Estate Recovery.”
 Usually the greatest asset owned by people facing a long-term care stay is their home.
 It is their greatest asset not only in terms of monetary value, but in terms of sentimentality.
+In 2024, a federal bill was submitted to end Medicaid Estate Recovery, but it did not pass.

 The home is an exempt asset for purposes of qualifying for Medicaid.
 However, this does not mean that it is exempt from estate recovery.
 In fact, the home is the asset most frequently sought in Medicaid Estate Recovery.